 New Undergraduate Paid Internship Program for Careers in Museums Announced by National Gallery of Art's Center for Advanced Study in the Visual Arts in Partnership with Howard University and Supported by The Andrew W. Mellon Foundation

 Washington, DC—The National Gallery of Art announced today that its Center for Advanced Study in the Visual Arts (the Center) has established a multiyear undergraduate paid internship program in partnership with Howard University and with the support of The Andrew W. Mellon Foundation.
 This four-year pilot program aims to create pathways to careers in museums and arts-related organizations for students from historically Black colleges and universities (HBCUs) and other institutions that serve populations that are underrepresented in the museum field.
 Following a planning phase focused on building an inclusive, equitable, and supportive infrastructure, the first cohort of students will join the National Gallery in the fall of 2022.
-Students may begin applying for the program in early 2022, with a specific deadline yet to be finalized.
+Details regarding this internship as well as the application are available on the Center’s website.

 "The National Gallery is honored to be working with Howard University to establish a program that will introduce students to academic art history and the museum sector.
 The National Gallery and Howard are deeply committed to the success of this effort, and with support from The Andrew W. Mellon Foundation, we are confident that this program will be a major step forward in establishing a more diverse and inclusive museum field—one that truly represents our nation," said Kaywin Feldman, director of the National Gallery of Art.